Internet shopping gives you the whole world at your fingertips, but sometimes your local shop can be exactly what you need.

 - can’t see the quality of the material

 - may have to pay postal charges (for your order and sometimes for returns as well – check)

 For some people, shopping in physical shops, with friends or family, is part of the point of shopping.
 Supporting local high streets and local business, rather than internet giants, may also be important to you.
 It might also mean you come across a one-off bargain (perhaps in a vintage or charity shop you pass, or at a market stall).

 For many people, a combination of internet and real shops is the perfect solution.
+You can spend some time looking online to see what you like and what’s around, and then hit the shops to see for yourself.
 Some sites like Primark allow you to check out stock online, but you need to go to your local shop to buy it.

 Good shopping websites